Aiven-Open/gcs-connector-for-apache-kafka/README.md

      Configuration: ```format.output.type=json```.

+- Complex structure, where file is in Apache [Parquet](https://parquet.apache.org/documentation/latest/) file format.

+  Configuration: ```format.output.type=parquet```.

 The connector can output the following fields from records into the
-output: the key, the value, the timestamp, and the offset.
+output: the key, the value, the timestamp, the offset and headers.
 (The set of these output fields is configurable.)
 The field values are separated by comma.

 It is possible to control the number of records to be put in a